electric-cloud/tfs-extension/README.md

 * Result variable name: Enter variable name to store call results.

-## Trigger Release in Electric Flow
+## Trigger Release in ElectricFlow Server

 This integration allows you to to start a release in ElectricFlow.